TheAgilityCollective/DNA/_docs/index.md

 ---
-title: Crisp DNA
+title: The Agility Collective DNA (our operating model)
 next_section: what-is-crisp.html
 ---

 What is this?
 =============

-This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Crisp works and why.
+This site describes our operating model.
+It describes how we work and why.
+This operating model is based on the crisp DNA forked on github and [open-source](http://en.wikipedia.org/wiki/Open_source).

+This document

-[Crisp](https://www.crisp.se) is a consulting company based in Stockholm, Sweden.
-But we aren't a very typical consulting company.
+[The Agility Collective](http://theagilitycollective.com) is a consulting company based operating in Australia and New Zealand.
+We aren't a very typical consulting company.
 For example:

--   None of the 35+ consultants are actually employed by {{ site.company_name }} (although we do have a few employed office staff).
+-   None of the consultants are actually employed by {{ site.company_name }}.
--   We have no managers, not even a CEO.
+-   We have no managers, or even a CEO.
 Instead we rely on self-organization and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).
--   Crisp's main purpose is to enable consultants to be happy, and [Crisp Happiness Index](happiness-index.html) is our driving metric.
+-   Our main purpose is to enable consultants to be happy, and [our Happiness Index](happiness-index.html) is our driving metric.
 Strong revenue and delighted customers are a side effect, not a goal.
--   Crisp doesn't want to earn money from it's consultants.
+-   The Collective doesn't want to earn money from it's consultants.
 It is in practice a non-profit company (although not formally so).
 Consultants [keep most of what they earn](economic-model.html).
 -   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
 There is no incentive to "cash in".
 -   Consultants are 100% autonomous.
-They can do whatever they want (as long as they don't hurt the brand or [our house](what-is-crisp.html)), and work as much or as little as they want.
+They can do whatever they want (as long as they don't hurt the brand or [our house](what-is-theagilitycollective.html)), and work as much or as little as they want.

-We get a lot of questions about how this works in practice, especially from other consultants looking to create something similar.
-After many years of experimenting we've converged on a model that works well, basically the sweet spot between being an independent consultant and being an employee.
-So we decided to [open source](http://en.wikipedia.org/wiki/Open_source) it.
+[Crisp](http://crisp.se) got a lot of questions about how this works, especially from other consultants looking to create something similar.
+After many years of experimenting they converged on a model that works well, basically the sweet spot between being an independent consultant and being an employee.
+They decided to [open source](http://en.wikipedia.org/wiki/Open_source) it ...and we decided to adopt it.

 Want to start a similar org?
 See [How to clone the Crisp DNA](how-to-copy.html).